 You are not already receiving SNAP benefits; and

-You do not have a pending food stamp application.
+You do not have a pending SNAP application.

-Food stamp applications may be taken with initial SSI claims or upon redetermination.
-You have the choice of applying at a local Social Security office or at a State food stamp office.
+SNAP applications may be taken with initial SSI claims or upon redetermination.
+You have the choice of applying at a local Social Security office or at a State SNAP office.

-Food stamp eligibility is based on your household circumstances, not on your individual circumstances.
-Eligibility for food stamps is determined by the food stamp agency.
+SNAP eligibility is based on your household circumstances, not on your individual circumstances.
+The State SNAP agency determines your eligibility for SNAP.

-For food stamp purposes, a SSI household is a household in which all members are either receiving SSI or have a pending SSI application.
-Social Security offices forward the food stamp applications and any supporting documents to the local food stamp offices within one day of taking the application.
+For SNAP purposes, an SSI household is a household in which all members are either receiving SSI or have an application pending for SSI.
+Social Security offices forward the SNAP application and any supporting documents to the local SNAP office within one day of taking the application.